contextjs/context/src/context/README.md

 npm install -g @contextjs/context
 ```

-This will expose the `ctx` command globally in your terminal.
+This exposes the `ctx` command globally in your terminal.

 ## 🚀 Usage

-### Displaying ContextJS options
+### Displaying available options

 ```bash
 ctx